 In the early 1930s Alderman Sir Sydney Kimber persuaded the town council to build the Civic Centre on the Marlands land, in exchange for making other land available for housing, such as the Flowers Estate.
 Thorner’s Homes had to move, and duly moved to their current site in Regent’s Park Road, Shirley.

-Although the estate of some 60 one-bed units was designed by a distinguished national architect, Sir Aston Webb, by 2010 the accommodation was found to be no longer fit for purpose for modern living, and older people were unwilling to live there.
+Although the estate of some 60 one-bed units was designed by the son of distinguished national architect, Sir Aston Webb, Maurice Everett Webb (1880-1939) of Aston Webb & Sons, by 2010 the accommodation was found to be no longer fit for purpose for modern living, and older people were unwilling to live there.
 The decision was taken to demolish and rebuild, because after careful consideration by the Trustees, refurbishment was found by to be impractical.
 Planning permission for the rebuild in a much more contemporary style was given by the City Council, with the condition that the clock-tower and principal arch feature and the railings of the original buildings were retained.